-There are First Nation reserve lands on Effingham, Nettle, and Keith Islands and visitation is not permitted without permission.
-Anyone wishing to visit the reserve lands must contact the appropriate First Nation prior to their trip and abide by their direction.
+There are First Nation reserve lands on Effingham, Nettle, and Keith Islands.
+Day visitors are welcome at Keith Island.
+Effingham and Nettle reserve lands require written permission from the appropriate First Nation prior to landing.
 Boaters are asked to refrain from tying up to the reserve wharf on the south-east side of Nettle Island.